MapsPeople/docs/src/map/map-styling/display-settings-ios.md

 }
 ```

-Define an objective-c method `toggleDisplaySettingsForMultiple()` that will receive events from your `multipleLocationDisplayButton`, swap current selected state for button and toggle the display settings for `multipleLocations`.
+Define an objective-c method `toggleDisplaySettingsForMultiple()` that will receive events from your `multipleLocationDisplayButton`, swap current selected state for button and toggle the display rules for `multipleLocations`.

 ```swift
 @objc func toggleDisplaySettingsForMultiple(sender:UIButton) {